-After three days of paddleboarding all around, I felt quite comfortable on the board and I could paddle with all my strength to propel myself forward.
+After three days of paddleboarding all around, I felt pretty comfortable on the board, and I could paddle with all my strength to propel myself forward.

-I even took a 3 kilometer paddle board journey across the Hale'iwa coastline while paralleling the shore about 100 meters out.
+I even took a 3-kilometer paddleboard journey across the Hale'iwa coastline while paralleling the shore about 100 meters out.

 The learning curve is much faster than learning to surf on waves or skateboard.
 Progress comes quickly.

-When surfing waves you get a thrilling burst of a ride and then it's over until you slowly paddle with your hands back out and wait for another wave.
+When surfing waves, you get a thrilling burst of a ride, and then it's over until you slowly paddle with your hands back out and wait for another wave.

-Gracefully gliding through the ocean while still having the freedom to stand up, ride waves, and jump in the water at any moment, was what I loved so much about my experience paddle boarding.
+Gracefully gliding through the ocean while still having the freedom to stand up, ride waves, and jump in the water at any moment, was what I loved so much about my experience paddleboarding.

-If you ever get a chance to try stand up paddle boarding, give it a shot!
+If you ever get a chance to try stand-up paddleboarding, give it a shot!